Unforgettable 1-Week Self-Drive Tour of West and South Iceland with the Golden Circle

 • More

-On your third day of this self-drive tour of Iceland, you'll leave your accommodation in Snaefellsnes and explore Iceland's most popular attraction, the Golden Circle sightseeing route.
+On your third day of this summer self-drive tour of Iceland, get ready to explore the famous Golden Circle route, filled with nature's marvels and Icelandic history.

-After Thingvellir National Park, you will head to the Geysir geothermal area.
-This valley of hot springs and fumaroles is home to Geysir and its much more active neighbor Strokkur.
+After Thingvellir National Park, continue to the Geysir Geothermal Area.
+This valley of hot springs and steaming vents is home to Geysir and its active neighbor, Strokkur.
+It erupts every 5 to 10 minutes and shoots water over 66 feet (20 meters) high.

-After seeing the sights of the Golden Circle, you can head to one of the many spas in the area.
-The Secret Lagoon geothermal spa, close to the town of Fludir, is historical and serene.
+After seeing the sights of the Golden Circle, you can head to one of the spas in the area.
+The Secret Lagoon near Fludir is a peaceful spot to unwind.
+Alternatively, you can relax at the Laugarvatn Fontana Spa, conveniently near your accommodation.

 Read more